 As shown above, you can now see the “#” sign on the command prompt. congratulations, since this means that you are logged in as root.

 It is possible that the following authentication failure message will be returned when you enter the root password in Ubuntu.
 No worries, since this means that the root account is currently blocked.

 Later you will learn how to lock and/or unlock the root account.

 In order to become a root user from a normal user account (unprivileged) in case there is no root password that was already set, you can use the following command:

 When requested, provide the password of your system user.
-To become a root user using this method, the normal user would have to be a member of the sudo group.
+To become an Ubuntu root user using this method, the normal user would have to be a member of the sudo group.

 By default, as mentioned earlier, the first user that was created during the Ubuntu system installation belongs already to the sudo group.